RaGowtham/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

-10. Close the GParted application and eject SD card and connect SD Card to the development Host PC.
+10. Close the GParted and eject SD card.
+Also connect your SD Card to the development Linux Host PC.

 11. Run **lsblk** command to get the path for mounted rootfs partition